Symptoms of the Bubonic Plague: A Detailed Summary

 I'm a passionate history and geography teacher with over 15 years of experience working with students in the middle and high school years.
 I have an Education Degree with a focus in World History.
 I have been writing articles for History Crunch since 2015 and love the challenge of creating historical content for young learners!

-Causes of the Renaissance
+Impacts of the Crusades

 Crusades

-Third Crusade: A Detailed Summary
+First Crusade: A Detailed Summary

-The Third Crusade took place from 1189 until 1192 CE and was a major event in the history of the Crusades.
-This article details the major events and significance of the Third Crusade.
+The First Crusade took place from 1096 to 1099 CE.
+It was a major historical event that had a profound impact on the Middle Ages and the development of the Renaissance.
+This article details the major events and significance of the First Crusade.